 As summarized below, the Report is divided into four parts.
 The first three parts address the role of shareholders, boards of directors and others in the corporate accountability process.
-The fourth part of the report evaluates the efficacy of these accountability mechanisms.
-Included in the summary of each chapter, which follows, are the staff's recommendations concerning the issues considered in the chapter.
+The fourth part of the Report evaluates the efficacy of these accountability mechanisms.
+Included in the summary of each chapter, which follows, are the staff's major recommendations concerning the issues considered in the chapter.
+PART I: THE ROLE OF SHAREHOLDERS IN THE CORPORATE ACCOUNTABILITY PROCESS

 Part I of the Report contains five chapters discussing the role of shareholders in corporate accountability.
-The Commission's concern with the role of shareholders in the corporate accountability process arises from Section 14 of the Securities Exchange Act of 1934 ("Exchange Act") which empowers the Commission to regulate the solicitation of the proxies of the owners of securities registered under the Exchange Act.
-The legislative history of Section 14 indicates that the Congress expected the Commission's rules to assure "fair corporate suffrage", in part, by assuring adequate disclosure about the matters to be acted upon at the security holders' meeting.
-The purchase of corporate securities creates an ownership relationship between investor and issuer which gives the shareholder an opportunity to participate in the corporation's electoral
+The Commission's concern with the role of shareholders in the corporate accountability process arises from Section 14(a) of the Securities Exchange Act of 1934 ("Exchange Act") which empowers the Commission to regulate the solicitation of the proxies of the owners of securities registered under the Exchange Act.
+The legislative history of Section 14(a) indicates that the Congress expected the Commission's rules to assure "fair corporate suffrage", in part, by ensuring adequate disclosure about the matters to be acted upon at the security holders' meeting.

+The purchase of corporate securities creates an ownership relationship between investor and issuer which gives the shareholder an opportunity

-^{6/} Manning, "Thinking Straight about Corporate Reform," 41 Law and Contemporary Problems 3, 27 (1977); See also C. Stone, Where The Law Ends 120 (1975); Coffee, "Beyond The Shut-eyed Sentry: Toward A Theoretical View of Corporate Misconduct and Effective Legal Response," 63 Va.
-L. Rev. 1099, 1275 (1977); C. Brown, Putting the Corporate Board to Work 21 (1976); Leech and Mundheim, "The Outside Director of the Pubicly Held Corporation," 31 Bus.
+6/ Manning, "Thinking Straight about Corporate Reform," 41 Law and Contemporary Problems 3, 27 (1977).
+See also C. Stone, Where The Law Ends 120 (1975); Coffee, "Beyond The Shut-eyed Sentry: Toward A Theoretical View of Corporate Misconduct and Effective Legal Response," 63 Va.
+L. Rev. 1099, 1275 (1977); C. Brown, Putting the Corporate Board to Work 21 (1976); Leech and Mundheim, "The Outside Director of the Publicly Held Corporation," 31 Bus.
 Law.
 1799, 1827 (1976).